Fionaq/incubator/hey_doc_this_is_me_normally/ReadMe.md

     - free text section that we can use to inform next features
 5. Doc can save/delete shortcuts to profiles (but can _only_ view online)
 6. Users can store the profiles they own locally to view offline
+7. Ability to record a summary of a latest consultation
+8. Make use of Medications regime data - reminders

 ### Tech spec basics
 _(platforms, programming languages, infrastructure)_